evidentlyai/evidently/docs/book/evaluations/snapshots.md

 )
 ```

-Since you can assign arbitrary timestamps, you can log snapshots asynchronously or with a delay (for example, after you receive ground truth).
+Since you can assign arbitrary timestamps, you can log snapshots asynchronously or with a delay (for example, after you receive ground truth) and assign it to the specific period.

 ## Add tags and metadata

 You can include `tags` and `metadata` in snapshots.
-This is useful for search and data filtering for monitoring Panels.
+This is useful for search, data filtering, and results tracking.
+By adding tags, you can easily visualize data only from a specific subset of your snapshots on a monitoring Panel.

 Examples of when to use tags include:
-* You have production/shadow or champion/challenger models.
+* You want to identify a specific evaluation run or group of experiments, such as by attaching a model version or test scenario type.
+  You are logging data on production/shadow, champion/challenger, or A/B model versions of some Projects and want to differentiate between them.
 * You compute snapshots with different reference datasets (for example, to compare distribution drift week-by-week and month-by-month).
 * You have data for multiple models of the same type inside a Project.
 * You capture snapshots for multiple segments in your data.
-* You want to tag individual Reports in a Project, e.g., datasheet card, a model card, etc.
+* You want to tag individual Reports in a Project so that you can easily find them, e.g., a datasheet card, a model card, etc.

 **Custom tags**.
 Pass any custom Tags as a list: